mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 The CCPP expanded on that work by meeting `additional requirements put forth by NOAA <https://dtcenter.org/sites/default/files/community-code/ccpp-requirements-historical.pdf>`_, and brought new functionalities to the physics-dynamics interface.
-Those include the ability to choose the order of :term:`parameterization`\ s, to :term:`subcycle <subcycling>` individual parameterizations by running them more frequently than other parameterizations, and to group arbitrary :term:`set`\ s of parameterizations allowing other computations in between them (e.g., dynamics and coupling computations).
+Those include the ability to choose the order of :term:`parameterizations <parameterization>`, to :term:`subcycle <subcycling>` individual parameterizations by running them more frequently than other parameterizations, and to group arbitrary :term:`sets <set>` of parameterizations allowing other computations in between them (e.g., dynamics and coupling computations).
 The IPD was phased out in 2021 in favor of the CCPP as a single way to interface with physics in the :term:`UFS`